TheReal23/2048-3D/README.md

 ## How to play

-Use your arrow keys to move the tiles, R(or Q) and F(or E) to move ahead and back, any useless letter key to rotate, hold 1, 2 or 3 to hide layers, ESC and 0 to restart.
+Use your arrow keys to move the tiles.
+Q, E to move ahead and back.
+Hold 1, 2 or 3 to hide layers, ESC and 0 to restart.
 When two tiles with the same number touch, they merge into one!.